basuhoward/krigsvold.org/_posts/2025-05-01-sheherazade-named-recipient-of-2025-count-of-krigsvold-fellowship.md

 **Sheherazade Named Recipient of 2025 Count of Krigsvold Fellowship**

-Peter I Island, Westarctica &emdash; The Count of Krigsvold, in partnership with the Grand Duchy of Westarctica, is pleased to announce that [Sheherazade](https://ourenvironment.berkeley.edu/users/1808368), a doctoral candidate in Environmental Sciences, Policy, and Management at the **University of California, Berkeley**, has been selected as the recipient of the **2025
+Peter I Island, Westarctica--The Count of Krigsvold, in partnership with the Grand Duchy of Westarctica, is pleased to announce that [Sheherazade](https://ourenvironment.berkeley.edu/users/1808368), a doctoral candidate in Environmental Sciences, Policy, and Management at the **University of California, Berkeley**, has been selected as the recipient of the **2025